-I have been at EMCC since August 2007 and currently teach both mathematics and introductory engineering.
+I have been at EMCC since August 2007 and currently teach primarily mathematics with some introductory engineering thrown into the mix from time to time.
 Prior to teaching, I worked for Verizon Communications gaining experience as a telecommunications network engineer, an engineering project manager, and as a supervisor of facilities administration in the Outside Plant Construction department.
 I also worked as an intern in the Optoelectroncis Division at Hewlett-Packard in San Jose, California between my junior and senior years of college.

 General Teaching Philosophy

 My classes embrace creativity and require critical thinking, collaboration, and active student engagement on a daily basis.
 Students in my classes learn by doing.
 I challenge students to discover and construct their own learning, to think for themselves, and to work together to understand concepts in the classroom as well as outside the classroom.
+I help my students connect the math they learn to the real world through projects and examples.
 Though many students struggle with math, I firmly believe that all students can succeed in mathematics if they are willing to put in the hard work required to understand and master the concepts.

 The classes I teach are: